-- 1. DHA, as a public agency that provides affordable housing to eligible families, has a legal obligation to provide "unit modifications" and "reasonable accommodations" to applicants and residents if they or any family members have a disability.
+- DHA, as a public agency that provides affordable housing to eligible families, has a legal obligation to provide "unit modifications" and "reasonable accommodations" to applicants and residents if they or any family members have a disability.
 24 CFR § 8.4 - 2.
+DHA will verify all reasonable accommodations requested through a doctor or other medical professional, peer support group, non-medical service agency, or reliable third party who is in a position to know about the individual's disability and who may provide verification of a disability.
+Generally, all accommodations are reverified during the participant's annual recertification.
+DHA may extend the time which an accommodation is verified, if recommended/verified by the medical practitioner. - 3.
 A unit modification is some adaptation or change DHA can make to its apartments, buildings, or sites.
 A reasonable accommodation is a modification DHA can make to its methods and procedures (but not federal law, regulations, or DHA policies).
 Both unit modifications and reasonable accommodations is carried out to assist an otherwise eligible applicant or resident with a disability to take full advantage of and use DHA's programs, including those that are operated by other agencies in DHA-owned public space.
 24 CFR § 8.20